OUR SOAP FLAKES ARE CERTIFIED

 2) Make your laundry detergent

 Heat 1L of water (to simmer) and turn the heat down before adding 30g of our grated soap (or flakes).
 Let the flakes melt and stir once in a while.
 Once the mix has cooled down, add 1 tbsp of sodium bicarbonate.
-You can add fragrances if you fancy a particular smell.
+You can add fragrances rather than essential oils if you fancy a particular smell.
 Take a sterilised empty laundry liquid bottle (or any other bottle) and pour in the mix.
 Leave it to rest overnight.
 And that’s it!
 Just use the same amount as you did with your usual laundry detergent.
 Don’t forget to shake your mix before every wash.

 If your water is hard, you can add white vinegar as softener.
 We also recommend cleaning your machine about once a month by launching an empty wash cycle with 2 tbsp of soda crystals.